icebarf/lispy/readme.md

 - Added Symbolic Expressions like in a Typical Lisp
 - Refactored Code

+**Version `early-0.5`**
+- Added Quoted Expressions
+- Added new functions for manipulation of Q-Expressions
+- Added macros for type and count checking for Q-Expression
+- Evaluation support for q-expressions

 ### Current Progress

-- Able to get mathematical input in polish notation
+- Get mathematical input in polish notation
-- Returns syntax, mathematical errors i.e Too large numbers, division by zero etc
+- Has error handling

-- Can perform the following mathematical opeartions
+**Can perform the following mathematical opeartions:**
 - Addition
 - Subtraction
 - Multiplication